Losant/losant-docs/docs/workflows/overview.md

 ![Workflow Overview SMS](/images/workflows/overview-sms.png "Workflow Overview SMS")

-The SMS Node supports [string templates](/workflows/accessing-payload-data/#string-templates) for its configuration values.
-But unlike evaluating to a boolean as it does for the Conditional Node, or a number for the Math Node, the SMS Node uses that value to create a custom message containing a value from the payload.
+The SMS Node supports [string templates](/workflows/accessing-payload-data/#string-templates) for its configuration values – but unlike evaluating to a boolean as it does for the Conditional Node, or a number for the Math Node, the SMS Node uses that value to create a custom message containing a value from the payload.

 ```handlebars
 Temperature warning.
 Temperature now at {{ degreesCelsius }} deg C!